Welcome to today's edition of the Rush 24-7 podcast.

 It's too late.

-Well, never too late to do that, but the unemployment the way it is, with no sign that's gonna let up anytime soon, and they're even telling us that.
+Well, never too late to do that, but the unemployment the way it is with no sign that's going to let up anytime soon, and they're even telling us that.

-The government's gonna own 70% of General Motors.
+The government's going to own 70% of General Motors.

-Members of Congress have been calling Steve Ratner and Ron Bloom, who are running the auto task force for Obama, they are starting to complain about the closing of Chrysler and General Motors dealerships in their states.
+Members of Congress have been calling Steve Ratner and Ron Bloom, who are running the auto task force for Obama.

 Nobody can figure out exactly why certain dealerships are being targeted to be closed.